Hunt makes England return against Italy

 Zoe Harrison starts at fly-half as Helena Rowland moves to 12.

-Holly Aitchison is at outside centre and Emily Scarratt, who made a strong return from injury against Scotland, is pushed to the bench.
+Holly Aitchison is at outside centre, while Emily Scarratt, who made a strong return from injury against Scotland, is pushed to the bench.

 Number eight Poppy Cleall will captain England for the second time as regular skipper Sarah Hunter is also among the replacements.